 And as they were coming down the mountain, Jesus commanded them, “Tell no one the vision, until the Son of Man is raised from the dead.”
 And the disciples asked him, “Then why do the scribes say that first Elijah must come?”
 He answered, “Elijah does come, and he will restore all things.
 But I tell you that Elijah has already come, and they did not recognize him, but did to him whatever they pleased.
 So also the Son of Man will certainly suffer at their hands.”
 Then the disciples understood that he was speaking to them of John the Baptist.

-Behold the divine glory of the Son.
+Matthew 17 reminds us to behold the divine glory of the Son.

 What I’ve got in your notes here are five portraits of Jesus.
 I’ll go ahead and let you know that we’re going to camp out a while on this first one, and then we’ll hit the last four pretty quickly.
 Oh, see Him in these ways.
 One, behold the divine glory of the Son.
 So this word “transfigured” in verse 2 is the same word that Paul uses in 2 Corinthians 3:18 to describe how we are “transformed” into the image of Christ.
 In both instances, this word refers to a change of form.
 So as we are transformed into the image of Christ, we begin to take on a new form.
 The life of Christ begins to transform the way we think and feel and believe and act and worship.
 Paul uses the same word in Romans 12 to talk about how we must not be conformed to the pattern of this world, but transformed by the renewing of our minds.